RenderKit/embree/README.md

 version of the tutorial.
 To start the C++ version use the `tutorialname` executables, to start the ISPC version use the `tutorialname_ispc` executables.

-Under Linux Embree also comes with an ISPC version of all tutorials for the Intel® Xeon Phi™ coprocessor.
-The executables of this version of the tutorials are named `tutorialname_xeonphi` and only work if a Xeon Phi™ coprocessor is present in the system.
-The Xeon Phi™ version of the tutorials get started on the host CPU, just like all other tutorials, and will connect automatically to one installed Xeon Phi™ coprocessor in the system.
-For the Intel® Xeon Phi™ coprocessor to find to Embree library you have to add the path to `libembree_xeonphi.so` to the `SINK_LD_LIBRARY_PATH` variable.

 For all tutorials, you can select an initial camera using the `-vp` (camera position), `-vi` (camera look-at point), `-vu` (camera up